DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 ## DOM Parts

+TODO: flesh it out, basically an API to efficiently update part of a DOM tree

 ## Fonts subsetting with named properties or set

 And better font tooling to subset with named sets and properties for the developers, at the CLI.
 And easier to explore Unicode properties

+Why?
+I show unicode text from my users, any users, but I do not want to ship a full unicode font on every load of the site (a few GB)

 ## Mixins

 This is why we use Tailwind.
 Make it work the same way the class rule work in HTML.
 That is enough for us.
 At least as a first implementation

+TODO: Update with the CSSWG proposal, finally. <3

 ## Cascade Layers expansion (link support)